smaran-rvu/SafeHavenChallenge/README.md

 2. Provide additional information to the traveler to help find "safe haven" resources in their area (fire and police stations, hospitals, churches, food banks, etc.).

+### NOTE: This repo focuses on the aspect 1 - Identification of Hot Spots

 ## The Data
 The following public datasets has been collected from all 50 states.